 Lahore, the second-largest city of Pakistan, the ancient capital of Punjab, home to nearly as many people as New York, layered like a sedimentary plain with the accreted history of invaders from the Aryans to the Mongols to the British.

 If you want to explore the true colors of Pakistan, you need to visit Lahore as soon as possible.
 The ancient city with its marvellous architecture, state-of-the-art infrastructure, and historical monuments is truly a treat for the eyes.
+The most famous historical places in Lahore are 13 Gates of Lahore.

 In this blog, we bring you a list of historical places in Lahore.
 If you have a knack for history and want to know more about the historical places of Pakistan, you need to pay a visit to the places mentioned in this blog.